What Is CRM Data Enrichment?

 Enrichment works best on a clean foundation.
 If your records are duplicated or badly formatted, enrichment compounds the mess.
 Dirty data creates compounding problems across your entire GTM motion.

+Run deduplication and standardization before you enrich anything.
 Think of it this way: enrichment adds more data to what you already have.
 If what you have is a mess, you're just making a bigger mess.
 Clean first, then enrich.

 Identify which fields matter most before you enrich everything.
-Ask yourself: What data do my reps actually use?
+Ask yourself: what data do my reps actually use?
 What fields power my lead scoring model?
 What information drives routing decisions?

 Not every field matters.
 If your reps never use employee count, don't pay to enrich it.
 Focus on the data that drives decisions and outcomes.
 This keeps costs down and keeps your CRM from getting cluttered with fields nobody uses.